orthanc-mirrors/orthanc-book/Sphinx/source/plugins/object-storage.rst

     "Region" : "eu-central-1",
     "AccessKey" : "AKXXX",
     "SecretKey" : "RhYYYY",
-    "Endpoint": "",                 // optional - currently in mainline version only: custom endpoint "ConnectionTimeout": 30,        // optional - currently in mainline version only: connection timeout in seconds "RequestTimeout": 1200          // optional - currently in mainline version only: request timeout in seconds (max time to upload/download a file)
+    "Endpoint": "",                           // custom endpoint
+    "ConnectionTimeout": 30,                  // connection timeout in seconds "RequestTimeout": 1200,                   // request timeout in seconds (max time to upload/download a file) "MigrationFromFileSystemEnabled": false,  // see below
-  }
+    "StorageStructure": "flat"                // see below }

 The **EndPoint** configuration is used when accessing an S3 compatible cloud provider.
 I.e. here is a configuration to store data on Scaleway::